Music Library Doctor

 The problem

 Years of DJing leaves duplicate tracks scattered across multiple folders and drives — same song ripped at different bitrates, bought from different stores with different tags, synced between machines with different filenames.
 Rekordbox, Serato, and VirtualDJ don't have built-in dedupe that understands both *exact* copies and *near*-duplicates — and even if they did, they wouldn't protect you from breaking playlists when you delete the wrong copy.
+The other failure mode is worse: blunt dedupe tools that group two *different* songs together and let you trash one with a single careless click.

 How Music Library Doctor does it